Jordan Shipley: Cincinnati Bengals

-Shipley was drafted by the Cincinnati Bengals in the third round of the 2010 NFL Draft (84th overall).
+Shipley was selected by the Cincinnati Bengals in the third round of the 2010 NFL Draft (84th overall).
 On July 27, 2010, he signed a four-year contract for $2.54 million with a signing bonus of nearly $757,000.
 The contract included standard base salaries of $320,000, $405,000, $490,000 and $575,000, as well as a fourth-year escalator clause that could significantly boost the maximum value of the contract.

 In Shipley's first NFL preseason game, he returned a punt 63 yards late in the fourth quarter to set up the Bengals' only score against the Dallas Cowboys.

 In Week 4 of the regular season, Shipley was hit in the head by Cleveland Browns safety T. J. Ward, causing a concussion that kept him sidelined in week 5.
 Ward was fined $15,000 for the helmet-to-helmet contact.
 On October 21 against the Atlanta Falcons, Shipley recorded six receptions for 131 yards, including a 64-yard touchdown catch.
 He finished the season with 52 receptions for 600 yards and three touchdowns.

 During the next season, 2011, in a game against the Denver Broncos in week 2, Shipley tore two ligaments in his knee – anterior cruciate ligament (ACL) and medial collateral ligament (MCL) – causing him to miss the remainder of the 2011 season.

 After struggling to fully recover from the knee injury during the 2012 preseason, the Bengals waived Shipley on August 17, 2012.
 Offensive coordinator Jay Gruden explained, "Right now, we have a lot of good players at that position, and something had to be done."
 Regarding the move, Shipley later commented, "I am honestly not sure what the [Bengals'] thought process was."